cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 ## Prerequisite
 ### For Mac users
-- You should install the latest version of XCode.
-You should also install the `Command Line Tools` bundled with XCode.

-- You should install Git 1.8+, CMake 2.8+ and M4 1.4+.
+- If you want to use these scripts, you should install Git 1.8+, CMake 2.8+ and M4 1.4+.
 If you are a Homebrew user, you could simply run the following commands to install these tools:

 ```cpp